moduspwnens/aws-lambda-concurrency-concept/README.md

 The stack is now being created.
 It typically takes 5-7 minutes to finish.
 Use the refresh button (⟳) to check on it periodically.
 Once it reaches a **CREATE_COMPLETE** state, it's ready to go!
 Simply select the stack, click the *Outputs* tab, and click the link next to the one called **DemoUrl**.

+### What It Does

+You'll see a basic web page that lets you specify the number of invocations to make and the payload.
+Click the **Invoke** button to submit the invocation request.

+The significance is that despite making only a single API request, hundreds or thousands of invocations of the function are triggered.
+This makes it far easier to (for example) process an SQS queue with millions of items, as you can execute as many concurrent Lambda invocations as are necessary.

 ### Destroy

 To delete all the resources, simply delete the stack.